 Understanding Local Dining Customs

-Portuguese restaurants follow the couvert custom—appetizers like bread and olives are brought to your table but are not free.
-You can politely refuse them if you don’t want them.
-Dinner typically starts late, around 8–9 PM, and meals are leisurely social occasions.
+Portuguese restaurants follow the couvert custom, where appetizers like bread and olives are brought to your table automatically.
+However, these starters are not free.
+You can politely refuse them as soon as you sit down if you don’t want to pay for them.

 Must-Try Portuguese Dishes and Drinks